discretize/discretize-guides/fractals/nightmare/index.md

 Below 33%, he may summon a special shockwave which travels inwards to him (contrary to the ones before) and deal enormous damage to everyone near him.
 With enough crowd control and DPS this should never occur.

 ### Final phase *<15%*
 When Ensolyss reaches 15% health, he will stop using his usual attacks, but only a small bubble in the middle will protect you from his deathly rain.
 Krait will charge through the middle (indicated by large arrows on the ground) and make positioning harder, kill Ensolyss quickly to finish the fractal.
-If needed, use <Command name="gg"/> to reset cooldowns after the fractal finished.
+If needed, use `/gg` to reset cooldowns after the fractal finished.

 <Tips>
     <Tip specialization="chronomancer">If you party damage is high enough, swap the Domination traitline for Illusions to reduce the cooldown for <Trait id="731"/> you are able to use <Skill id="29830"/>, this way you can use it at 100%, 66% and 33%.
 You lose the <Effect name="invulnerability"/> on signets from <Trait id="713"/> but gain more <Effect name="alacrity"/> and faster boonstrip with <Trait id="723"/> and <Trait id="729"/>.<br/>Time your distortions for the shockwave-shatter combo.</Tip>